 LL.M. students are encouraged to enroll in any courses that satisfy their professional and academic interests.
 For a complete list of courses with descriptions, please review our Course Descriptions and Curriculum by Subject Area.
 Students seeking to take a bar examination must comply with other requirements.
 See information on the bar exam described below.
 Courses are offered mainly in the Fall (August - December) and Spring (January - May) semester.
 A few courses are offered in the summer.

-Foreign students who are admitted to the LL.M. program must provide a complete SEVIS Foreign Address (including home number, street name, city, state/province, and postal code) with their application materials.
-Complete information about the student visa process can be found on the U.S. Visas website.
+Information about the student visa process can be found on the U.S. Visas website.
 Please allow sufficient time to obtain your LL.M. admissions letter and I-20 or DS-2019 student visa document when scheduling your interview with the U.S. Embassy/Consulate.
-For students who expect to bring dependent a spouse and/or child(ren) to the United States, please also complete and submit Syracuse University’s Dependent Request Form.
+For students who expect to bring a dependent spouse and/or child(ren) to the United States, please also complete and submit Syracuse University’s Dependent Request Form.

 Foreign-educated LL.M. applicants/students may become eligible to sit for the the bar examinations of New York State along with some (but not all) other state jurisdictions in the United States.
 Each jurisdiction sets its own criteria for admission to the bar and to sit for its bar examination.
 Pursuant to ABA Standard 504, applicants should be aware that bar eligibility, admission rules and rule interpretations can change.
 The College of Law encourages applicants to confirm the legal education requirements for any jurisdiction in which they intend to seek admission to the bar by contacting the state bar admission agencies of the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.